 SOME OF OUR LOCATIONS

 Pre-1835.
 Birramung Marr celebrates the Birrarung ‘River if Mists’ and the original federation of the Kulin Nation.
-The ‘Yarra Yarra’ was the site of the first explorers and settlers arrival in 1835.
-What was their impact on the Kulin Federation and how did that influence Australia?
+The ‘Yarra Yarra’ was the site of the first explorers and settlers’ arrival in 1835.
+What was their impact on the Kulin Nation?

-St Pauls Cathedral 1854 Eureka demonstrations: – Birth of Australian democracy and flag:
+St Pauls Cathedral 1854 Eureka demonstrations: – Gold rush, birth of Australian democracy and flag:

-271 Collins: The confidence of the gold boom with Collins Street as world financial centre gave Melbourne a boost as ‘Marvellous Melbourne’, attracted international attention through the great exhibitions of the 1880s and inspired the Federation movement.
+271 Collins: The confidence of the gold boom with Collins Street as colonial financial centre gave Melbourne a boost as ‘Marvellous Melbourne.

 The GPO building 1886: The Centre of Melbourne, The GPO represents ‘the tyranny of distance’ the unusual position that Australia occupied, a vast country distant from the mother country’